GD Topic - GST Rate Changes After the 55th GST Council Meeting: Simplification or Complexity?

 Key Facts about GST

-- Introduction and Legal Framework: GST was introduced through the 101st Constitutional Amendment Act in 2016.
-The GST Council, a constitutional body, was formed to make recommendations on tax rates, exemptions, and other GST-related issues.
+- GST was introduced through the 101st Constitutional Amendment Act in 2016.

-- GST Act: It is an Act that lays down the laws governing the implementation and administration of GST in India.
-The GST Act was passed on 29th March 2017 in the Parliament of India and came into effect on 1st July 2017.
+- The GST Act lays down the laws stating the implementation of GST in India.
+The GST Act was passed in the Parliament of India on 29th March 2017 The act came into effect on 1st July 2017.

-- Tax Slabs: The four tax slabs under GST are 5% (for consumer durables), 12% (general rate), 18% (general rate), and 28% (luxurious goods).
-Besides the four tax slabs, the GST rate for exports and supplies to the SEZs (Special Economic Zones) is 0%.
+- There are four tax slabs under GST.
+These are 5% (for consumer durables), 12% (general rate), 18% (general rate), and 28% (luxurious goods).
+The GST rate for exports and supplies to the SEZs (Special Economic Zones) is 0%.

-- Input Tax Credit System: Input Tax Credit (ITC) allows businesses to reduce their GST liability by claiming credit for the GST paid on inputs (goods or services) used in production.
-This ensures tax is charged only on the value added at each stage of the supply chain, preventing the cascading effect of taxes.
-Ultimately, the final consumer bears the GST levied by the last supplier.
+- The Input Tax Credit System (ITC) ensures that the tax is charged only on the value added at each stage of the supply chain.
+This helps prevent the cascading effect of taxes.
+With ITC, the final consumer bears the responsibility to pay the GST imposed by the last supplier.

 Also Read: Union Budget 2024: Are the New Income Tax Slabs a Win for the Middle Class?